cvogt/cbt/README.txt

 Join the chat at https://gitter.im/cvogt/cbt

-Welcome to Compossible Build Tool (CBT) for Scala
+Welcome to Chris' Build Tool (CBT) for Scala

 Fun, fast, intuitive, composable and statically checked builds written in Scala.